 - Butte Sierra District Dental Society

 I grew up in American Falls, Idaho and Granite Bay, California.
 I love living in northern California along with my wife Whitney and our four children.
 Our oldest son, Troy, has a passion for golf, football, and basketball.
 Our daughter, Ivy, loves anything girly, including lipstick, high heels, and babies, and she enjoys art.
 Our little boy, Benson, loves cars and tries to keep up with his siblings.
 We recently had another boy, Henry, who is one of the happiest babies.
 He gives out smiles like candy.
 We all cannot get enough of him.
 If I’m not at work, you’ll most often find me building memories and laughing with my family.

-I enjoy playing basketball, golfing, attending sporting events, hunting, and fishing.
-I am active in my church community and feel it is very important to serve our neighbors and those we come in contact with every day.
+When I’ve free time, I enjoy playing basketball, golfing, attending sporting events, hunting, and fishing.
 I went on a two-year mission for my church, during which I learned the importance of service and became fluent in Spanish.
+Now I am active in my church community and believe it is very important to serve our neighbors and those we come in contact with every day.